shvmgrx/movieFinder/README.md

-# mov
+# Film Finder

-A Flutter project for searching for movies.
+A Flutter project for searching for films and tv shows.